p058/p058.github.io/_posts/2018-02-10-yolo-object-detection.markdown

 ![raw_image]({{site.baseurl}}/images/raw_image.png){:class="img-responsive"}

-**Step 2:** The resized image is passed through a CNN (we will talk about the CNN later) and we get the output tensor of size (batch_size, num_channels, cell_width, cell_height) and after we convert the conv output to bbox coordinates and plot them, we get something like this:
+**Step 2:** The resized image is passed through a CNN (we will talk about the CNN later) and we get the output tensor of size (num_channels, cell_width, cell_height) and after we convert the output to bbox coordinates and plot them, we get something like this:

 ![img_with_all_outputs]({{site.baseurl}}/images/img_with_all_outputs.png){:class="img-responsive"}